-To make it easy, I’ll break it down into a couple good all-around setups I would use to fish it all.
-I like a rod that is anywhere from 7' to 6' 8" rod with a medium to medium-heavy action, with an extra-fast tip for detecting any bite you might get.
+To make it easy, I’ll break it down into a couple of good all-around setups I would use to fish it all.
+I like a rod that is anywhere from 7-foot to 6-foot 8-inch rod with a medium to medium-heavy action, with an extra-fast tip for detecting any bite you might get.
 For line, I always like to have braid, 10-pound Tufline Domin8 braid for my main line.
 It has no stretch and it allows you to feel absolutely everything that’s happening with your bait.

 Whether you're hitting structure, going through it, or if you have something wrong with your bait, most of all you will detect almost every strike you get.
-Then add a fluorocarbon leader, by either tying on a swivel that will help with line twist or a line to leader knot like a uni-to-uni.
+Then add a fluorocarbon leader, by either tying on a swivel that will help with line twist or a line-to-leader knot like a uni-to-uni.
 Depending on water clarity, vary your leader length.
-For really clear water, I usually tie on at least a 10- to 12" leader.
-For dirty water, you can get away with as small as a 2" lead.
-Reels can be basic: either a 2500 series, or 3000 series will do just fine.
+For really clear water, I usually tie on at least a 10- to 12-inch leader.
+For dirty water, you can get away with as small as a 2-inch lead.
+Reels can be basic: either a 2500 series or 3000 series will do just fine.
 A 3000 series is just a little bit bigger reel that will allow you to have a little more line, and torque in deeper water and current situations.

 If you want to challenge yourself, or if you just don’t have access to a lot of live bait, soft plastics can catch a lot of walleye too, as long as you make the right presentation.
 So many soft plastics can be used for walleye like curly tail grubs, paddle tail swimbaits, minnow, leech, crawfish, and worm imitations.
 The choices can be overwhelming.

 A tip for rigging soft plastics is to always make sure you rig your baits nice, straight, and true.
-If you have any kink, bend, or if it's even slightly coming out of the bait in the wrong spot, this will throw off its action and make it twist or not look right in the water—to you or the fish.
-You want your baits looking as natural as possible to increase the number of fish you get to bite, and ultimately catch.
+If you have any kink or bend, or if it's even slightly coming out of the bait in the wrong spot, this will throw off its action and make it twist or not look right in the water—to you or the fish.
+You want your baits to look as natural as possible to increase the number of fish you get to bite, and ultimately catch.